MaxOng99/AndroidTutorial/README.md

 * Android Basics such as Activities, Lifecycles and frequently used View elements
 * UI layout and Design
 * View-Model Mapping
-* Databse Connection with Realm
+* Database Connection with Realm

 The recordings below provide a showcase of the android application developed, focusing more on the UI look and feel aspect: